FIRST OF ALL:

 Piano with Kent is essentially a video and text blog, with piano, keyboard and music theory lessons, articles, full courses, course-based sheet music, and more.

-Kent Smith is a professional piano and drum instructor (occasionally teaching guitar as well), and an experienced professional keyboardist and drummer based in Orange County, California.
+Kent Smith is a professional piano and drum instructor (occasionally teaching guitar as well), and an experienced professional keyboardist and drummer based in Southern California.

 He holds a degree in music and piano performance from Fullerton College, graduating with high honors.
 He is a lifetime member of the Fullerton College top honors society, Alpha Gamma Sigma.